kriash03/Entrova/README.md

 After downloading the app or copying the repo

+create a virtual environment by-> python -m venv "name of the virtual env" then run it by-> source "name of the virtual env"/bin/activate (both of the above are to be run on terminal)

+then
 run (in the terminal)-> pip install pandas numpy vaderSentiment scikit-learn imbalanced-learn streamlit plotly-express

 check with the requirement.txt regarding version compatibility